 Whatever your business goals are with the B2B portal, analytics are essential for analyzing user behavior and identifying areas for improvement.
 A good B2B portal should integrate with a leading third-party analytics platform to provide business intelligence.

-Want to learn more about Google Analytics and Corevist Commerce?
+Want to learn more about Google Analytics and the Corevist Platform?
 Check out this post: Run Smarter With B2B eCommerce Analytics.